 Brrr, it’s cold in here.
 So, outdoor adventures might not instantly spring to mind.
 But don’t hide from the winter blues, embrace them by snuggling in a cosy cabin, surrounded by nature in some of the most serene spots in national parks.
 Sounds nice, right?

 You probably didn’t even know you could stay in national parks without roughing it.
-Well you can, and some of the spots are pretty-damn romantic.
+Well, you can and some of the spots are pretty-darn romantic.

 Creel Lodge, Kosciuszko National Park

 They say couples that thrill-seek together, stay together… or something along those lines.
 Head to Creel Lodge in Thredbo-Perisher to get your blood pumping and your heart racing.
 The mountain lodge is moments from the ski fields, and minutes from Lake Jindabyne so you can try skiing, boarding, hiking or mountain biking.
 Plus, you can cuddle up with bae after a hectic day by the outdoor fire pit and watch the sunset #bliss.

 Check out: close by Creel Bay cottages that offer a similar lux stay.